mark-kimmerman/orbital-playground/README.md

 -   [x] Calculate gravitational forces on an object
 -   [x] Store body position, velocity, and acceleration as vectors
 -   [x] Use position to calculate gravitational force vectors
+-   [x] Use forces to update acceleration to update velocity to update position